oscarpascualbakker/priority-queue/README.md

 There are lots of uses for priority queues in the real world.
 Here just some examples:

 * 'On the fly' ordering.
-* Various algorithmes, like Dijkstra and Prim.
+* Various algorithms, like Dijkstra and Prim.
 * Managing Emergency Room's priority (use aging techniques!).
 * Get the top N items of a collection.
 * Managing shared resources between various processes.